 Three numbers will be presented on your screen.
 The first task is to quickly identify the smallest and largest number.
 The focus here is on speed.
 Your second task is to indicate which number is furthest from the remaining number and that is the number that you will select for your answer.

-My Top Tip: Practise until this almost becomes an involuntary action.
+Our Top Tip: Practise until this almost becomes second nature to you.
 It’s possible to get to the point where you will be able to do this in the blink of an eye – all you need to do is plug away and practice, practice, practice.
 It’s really is as simple as that.

-Focussing on this, the reward for a successful outcome, will help you to stay disciplined and practice every day before your BARB test.
+Focusing on this, the reward for a successful outcome will help you to stay disciplined and keep you motivated to practice every day before your BARB test.

 BARB Test – Odd One Out

 This part of the BARB test judges your ability to spot the odd one out.
 The army recruiters want to know that you can interrogate information and quickly draw the correct conclusions.

 Let’s use these as an example: SEAT – SING – CHAIR